gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 You may also want to install the following VSCode extensions:

 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python): pretty mandatory.
 This should also automatically install Pylance.
-- [Black formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter): prettu much needed, install it then on VSCode, in Settings, check the box "Editor: Format On Save".
 - [Mypy](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker): not only this will force you to code in a readable way, but will often spot bugs early while you're still coding.
-- [Pylint](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint): it will spot, while coding, violations of Python coding best practices.
+- [Ruff](https://github.com/astral-sh/ruff): it will spot, while coding, violations of Python coding best practices.
 It will help you improve your code quality.
+It will also format your code.
 - [TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml): in order to have well-colored `.toml` files while editing them (not really needed).

-Also, in VSCoce settings, activate the "Editor: Word Wrap" option, and other similar ones.
+Also, in VSCoce settings, activate the `"Editor: Word Wrap"` option, and other similar ones.
 This will allow you to visualize correctly even long lines of code.

 ## Virtual environment